DvdJ002/battle-sim-sandbox/README.md

 ### Sucker

 **Role: Tanky AOE**

-The Sucker is a large, slow, tanky, AEO enemy that sucks you into a force field if you get too close.
+The Sucker is a large, slow, tanky, AOE enemy that sucks you into a force field if you get too close.

 **Stats:**
 - HP: 250